 Right.

-It produces celiac disease, and there's no cure, there's no medication that can treat celiac disease.
+And there's no cure, there's no medication that can treat celiac disease.

 It causes holes in the gut.

-There was an essay I read by a um health.
+There was an essay I read by a worst steak in the history of the human race.

-The internal combustion engine, nuclear weapons.
+And I thought, the Kalashnikov, the internal combustion engine, nuclear weapons.

 No, the guy said agriculture.

-It gave us calorie-rich, nutrient poor foods.
+It gave us calorie-rich, nutrient-poor foods.

 And I thought, let me try this out.